a5021/at32f421-bare-metal-template/README.md

 Compile the source files using your project's Makefile or build system, linking against the downloaded startup files and linker script.
 Flash the resulting `.elf` or `.bin` file to your AT32F421 board.

 Connect a serial-to-USB adapter to PA9/PA10 to view the output.
-The application will print system info on startup and then periodic runtime statistics [5].
+The application will print system info on startup and then periodic runtime statistics.

 ## File Structure

-*   `main.c`: Contains the main application logic, initialization sequence, and the event-driven loop [5].
+*   `main.c`: Contains the main application logic, initialization sequence, and the event-driven loop.
-*   `setup_project.sh`: Script to automate the download and configuration of library files [2].
+*   `setup_project.sh`: Script to automate the download and configuration of library files.
 *   **Configuration Headers**:
-    *   `crm.h`: Clock configuration, PLL settings, and peripheral clock enabling [6].
+    *   `crm.h`: Clock configuration, PLL settings, and peripheral clock enabling.
-    *   `gpio.h`: GPIO pin alternate function and mode definitions [1].
+    *   `gpio.h`: GPIO pin alternate function and mode definitions.
-    *   `timer.h`: TMR14 configuration for PWM and event generation [3].
+    *   `timer.h`: TMR14 configuration for PWM and event generation.
-    *   `usart.h`: USART configuration and baud rate calculation [7].
+    *   `usart.h`: USART configuration and baud rate calculation.
 *   **Implementation Files**:
-    *   `crm.c`: Logic for initializing the system clock [4].
+    *   `crm.c`: Logic for initializing the system clock.
-    *   `gpio.c`: Single function to configure all GPIO pins [10].
+    *   `gpio.c`: Single function to configure all GPIO pins.
-    *   `timer.c`: Logic for configuring TMR14 registers [8].
+    *   `timer.c`: Logic for configuring TMR14 registers.
-    *   `usart.c`: USART initialization and lightweight character/string/integer printing functions [9].
+    *   `usart.c`: USART initialization and lightweight character/string/integer printing functions.